bpeel/flootay/README.md

 }}
 ```

+The color can be a CSS color name in a string, or a hexadecimal value like `color 0xffff00` for yellow.
+If no color is specified the rectangle will be black.

 This adds a rectangle for about 1 second starting from 1:58.46 in the input video.
 The x1/y1/x2/y2 specify the dimensions of the rectangle.
 The values will be interpolated for the frames in-between.
 The rectangle will disappear at the time mentioned in the last key frame.